jacoblbeck/fibonacci-api/README.md

 # fibonacci-api

-To run the server clone this repo and run `make up` from the base of the file.
+To run the server clone this repo and run `make up` from the base of the repo.
 This will create the Go binary and run the docker compose commands to run the server and postgres database.

 The endpoints available are:
 ```/health -> reutrns health of the server